-Clas sification of recommendations Grade 1: Key risks and / or significant deficiencies which are critical to the achievement of strategic objectives.
-Consequently management needs to address and seek resolution urgently. icant deficiencies which are al to the achievement of egic objectives. equently management s to address and seek potential weaknesses which impact on individual objectives, or impact the operation No. Findings and / or risk Recommendation / grading Management response / Implementation timeframe 1.
+Class sification of recommendations Grade 1: Key risks and / or significant deficiencies which are critical to the achievement of strategic objectives.
+Consequently management needs to address and seek resolution urgently.
+Grade 2: Risks or potential weaknesses which impact on individual objectives, or impact the operation of a single process, and so require prompt but not immediate action by management.
+Grade 3: Less significant issues and / or areas for improvement which we consider merit attention but do not require to be prioritised by management.
+No. Findings and / or risk Recommendation / grading Management response / Implementation timeframe 1.
 Hosted Services East Renfrewshire IJB hosts two services on behalf of other IJBs within the NHS Greater Glasgow and Clyde area.
 We noted that in practice there are no arrangements in place to document and maintain review of operational responsibilities.
-The IJB should ensure that operational arrangements are documented and maintained for hosted services .
+The IJB should ensure that operational arrangements are documented and maintained for hosted services.
 Grade 2 Response: Along with the other IJBs within NHSGGC we will review the arrangements and processes to support reporting on Hosted Services Responsible officer: Chief Financial Officer Implementation date: 31 March 2024 2.
 Medium Term Financial Plan We note that under the level of current financial pressures, there is a risk that the IJB's General Reserves will be exhausted during 2023/24.
 There is therefore a need to work with partners to develop a sustainable funding position.
 There is an urgent need to work with partners to develop a sustainable funding position.
 Grade 1 Response: The current reporting to the IJB recognises the unprecedented financial challenges we are facing and that we are likely to deplete earmarked and general reserves during 2023/24.
 The IJB recognises the importance of the ongoing funding discussions with our partners that the Chief Officer and Chief Financial Officer are engaged in.
 Responsible officer: Chief Financial Officer Implementation date: 31 March 2024